 126. The In-Service Monitoring and Reporting pillar (ISMR) addresses the in-service safety of automated vehicles after market introduction.
-In practice, the application of the other pillars of the NATM guidelines will assess whether the ADS is reasonably safe for market introduction; whereas the in-service monitoring and reporting will gather additional evidence from the field operation to demonstrate that that the ADS continues to be safe when operated on the road.
+In practice, the application of the other pillars of the NATM guidelines will assess whether the ADS is reasonably safe for market introduction; whereas the in-service monitoring and reporting will gather additional evidence from the field operation to demonstrate that the ADS continues to be safe when operated on the road.
 This pillar addresses the dynamic nature of road transportation to ensure attention to and continuous improvement of road safety through the use of ADS.

 127. The pillar consists in the collection of relevant data during AVs operation.